Frequently Asked Questions

 13. Can I build a floating house now and have it grandfathered when any new rules take effect?

-Under current TVA regulations, only existing nonnavigable houseboats approved by TVA before February 15, 1978 were authorized to remain on TVA reservoirs.
-Any nonnavigable houseboats or floating houses built for habitation now would be considered a violation.
-A range of management alternatives may be considered in the environmental review that could vary from prohibiting and removing all to permitting existing and new floating houses used primarily for habitation.
-A decision on what may be allowed or prohibited will not be made until after the environmental review is completed.
+Under current TVA regulations, only existing nonnavigable houseboats approved by TVA before February 15, 1978, are authorized to be moored on TVA reservoirs.
+It is a violation of TVA’s regulations to moor new nonnavigable houseboats or floating houses built for habitation on TVA reservoirs.
+In the Draft EIS, TVA is considering a wide range of management alternatives.
+In some alternatives, TVA would prohibit and require the removal of existing, unpermitted floating houses.
+In other alternatives, TVA is considering whether to allow and issue permits for mooring of existing floating houses on TVA reservoirs.
+TVA will make a final decision on what may be allowed or prohibited after the environmental review is completed.
 Any construction activities on TVA land require prior written approval from TVA.
-In addition, TVA sent a letter to Norris Reservoir marina owners on November 15, 2010 requesting they discontinue construction and installation of floating houses marketed and sold for residential and/or commercial use.
+In addition, TVA notified Norris Reservoir marina owners on November 15, 2010, and requested they discontinue construction and installation of floating houses marketed and sold for residential and/or commercial use.